moongoal/libccl/README.md

 Or with `-DCMAKE_BUILD_TYPE=Release` to use the release configuration.

 To enable test coverage data to be collected, append `-DCCL_COVERAGE:BOOL=ON`.
-This will enable instrumentation of tests in order to collect coverage data and the `coverage-report` build target.
+This will enable instrumentation of tests in order to collect coverage data, the `coverage-summary` and `coverage-report` build targets.

 To build the project: